 Step 4 – bake

-Allow the cake to cool completely before preparing the cream cheese frosting.
+Make sure to allow the cake to cool completely before preparing the cream cheese frosting.

 Once the frosting is ready and the cake has cooled, spread on the creamy goodness and chill until ready to dive in.